+Facebook Removes Trump Ads With Symbol Used By Nazis.
+Campaign Calls It An 'Emoji'

-Facebook Removes Trump Political Ads With Nazi Symbol.
+Facebook Removes Trump Ads With Symbol Used By Nazis.
 Campaign Calls It An 'Emoji'

 Facebook on Thursday said it removed campaign posts and advertisements from the Trump campaign featuring an upside down red triangle symbol once used by Nazis to identify political opponents.